Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville Schedule Analysis

-- The Cardinals' signature victory this season came against the Notre Dame Fighting Irish, a team ranked inside the AP's Top 25 (No. 10).
-The Cardinals brought home the 64-38 win at a neutral site on March 4.
+- The Cardinals' signature win this season came against the Notre Dame Fighting Irish, a squad ranked inside the AP's Top 25 (No. 10).
+The Cardinals took home the 64-38 win at a neutral site on March 4.

-- Louisville has nine wins against Quadrant 2 opponents, tied for the second-most in Division 1.
+- Louisville has nine wins against Quadrant 2 teams, tied for the second-most in the country.

 Louisville 2022-23 Best Wins